-Many of the larger research agencies have specialist social research departments and some offer graduate traineeships as well as roles for more experienced social researchers.
-Examples include Ipsos MORI, Kantar Public (formerly TNS-BMRB), and GfK.
+Many of the larger research agencies have specialist social research units and some offer graduate traineeships as well as roles for more experienced social researchers.
+Examples include Ipsos MORI, and Kantar Public.
 For general advice on working in research agencies, have a look at the Market Research Society careers page.

 There are many small businesses specialising in social and market research.
 In general these are less likely to advertise formally for new staff.
 Networking opportunities such as research events or training courses are a good way to connect.

 Charities, independent organisations, trade unions, pressure and lobby groups, and others

 Many of these organisations employ permanent research staff.
 They may also employ researchers on a short-term basis to carry out a single study or evaluation.
 These groups tend to advertise for researchers on the SRA website and other sites.
 Circulating your CV to larger charities may be worthwhile.
 The NCVO (National Council for Voluntary Organisations) and the Third Sector Research Centre provide a useful starting point.

 The best-known and largest independent research institute is NatCen Social Research which employs over 100 research staff in London and Edinburgh.